Learn to DJ – The complete beginners guide!

 There are several ways to get hold of DJ tracks but downloading is currently the most popular method.

-A DJ’s music will usually be in a digital format such as MP3 and is stored on their computer in a music library, which is often hosted by their performance software of choice.
+DJs usually store their music in a digital format, such as MP3, on their computer in a music library, often hosted by their performance software of choice.

 Specialist DJ music websites